dafny-lang/dafny/docs/_includes/Statements.md

 from the caller is warranted.
 This type is often a datatype, as shown in the examples above, but it may be any type with the appropriate members.
- * The restriction on the type of caller's first out-parameter is just that is must be possible (perhaps through generic instantiation and type inference, as in these examples) for `PropagateFailure` applied to the failure-compatible output from the callee to produce a value of the caller's first out-parameter type.
+ * The restriction on the type of caller's first out-parameter is just that it must be possible (perhaps through generic instantiation and type inference, as in these examples) for `PropagateFailure` applied to the failure-compatible output from the callee to produce a value of the caller's first out-parameter type.
 If the caller's first out-parameter type is failure-compatible (which it need not be), then failures can be propagated up the call chain.
  * In the statement `j, k :- callee(i);`,
- when the callee's return value has an `Extract method`, the type of `j` is not the type of the first out-parameter of `callee`.
+ when the callee's return value has an `Extract` member, the type of `j` is not the type of the first out-parameter of `callee`.
-Rather it is the output type of `Extract` applied to the first out-value of `callee`.
+Rather it is a type assignable from the output type of `Extract` applied to the first out-value of `callee`.
  * A method like `callee` with a special first out-parameter type can still be used in the normal way:
 `r, k := callee(i)`.
 Now `r` gets the first output value from callee, of type `Status` or `Outcome<nat>` in the examples above.